Maintenance and Release of Employment and Personal Information

 3. Use of Social Security Numbers

-In accordance with State Policy 6.10, Personnel Records Management, the use of the social security number within the university will be limited to:
+In accordance with Department of Human Resources Management (DHRM) Policy 6.10, Personnel Records Management, the use of the social security number within the university will be limited to:

 - comply with federal, state and local reporting requirements;